BhavishyaPattanayak/Question-Answering-using-DistilBert/README.md

 Have provided another prepare_features code, also works fine with better results but the model.fit still has errors.

-For dataset, [train.csv](https://www.kaggle.com/datasets/thedevastator/the-stanford-question-answering-dataset?select=train.csv) and [validation.csv](https://www.kaggle.com/datasets/thedevastator/the-stanford-question-answering-dataset?select=validation.csv) are used
+[train.csv](https://www.kaggle.com/datasets/thedevastator/the-stanford-question-answering-dataset?select=train.csv) and [validation.csv](https://www.kaggle.com/datasets/thedevastator/the-stanford-question-answering-dataset?select=validation.csv) are used as datasets